hideaway94696/Caden_BlueStampPortfolio/index.md

 However, after leaving the project for a week, the flex sensor stopped working properly and began displaying a constant value of “4095” in the serial monitor.
 To diagnose the issue, I first wrote a simple test script to verify whether the problem was related to code or hardware.
 Since the script still produced 4095 consistently, I determined it was a hardware issue.

 I reviewed my circuit against the schematics and confirmed all the wiring was correct.
-I also used a multimeter to test my soldered connections—all of which were intact.
+I also used a multimeter to test my soldered connections — all of which were intact.
 Upon closer inspection, I noticed that a key metal contact on the flex sensor had become bent and detached from the plastic housing.
 I replaced the damaged sensor with a new one, which resolved the issue immediately.

 For my third milestone, I plan to: 1) Tune the output values of the flex sensor and accelerometer for accuracy, 2) Attach the power bank to make the device portable.
 At this stage, I can't transfer the circuit on the breadboard to the PCB or sew the device onto the knee brace, as doing so would make the setup permanent.
 I need to leave room for further modifications before finalizing the build.